-BSBA (Appalachian State); MBA (South Carolina); PhD (Virginia) Professor of Sustainability; George R. Gardiner Professor in Business Ethics Director, Centre of Excellence in Responsible Business
+BSBA (Appalachian State); MBA (South Carolina); PhD (Virginia) Professor of Strategic Management and Public Policy; George R. Gardiner Professor in Business

 The Responsible Business specialization is compatible with specialist careers in Corporate Social Responsibility (CSR) and sustainable business, as well as adding a responsible business dimension to more traditional careers in mainstream business areas (particularly when combined with a second specialization).
 The goal of the specialization is to enable students to position themselves to prospective recruiters as future leaders ready to meet some of the most urgent and complex challenges of business in the twenty first century.